Ua

 F

-And so when you become one with the surrounding water then what happens?We are asking the client to stay attending to the effects of becoming one with the water.
+And so when you become one with the surrounding water then what happens?We are asking the client to continue to attend to the effects of becoming one with the water.

 9